-22. Natural light, free drinks, and less isolation are what employees appreciate the most at the office.
+22. Employee retention stats show that natural light, free drinks, and less isolation are what employees appreciate the most at the office.

 When asked what employees like about their office, the majority of the surveyed people said natural light, comfortable meeting areas, pet-friendliness, standing desks, games, and free drinks.